 The thing is; the co-dependency of this kind of unrealistic “love” keeps us from growing into a whole person, whereas true love is the acceptance of the fact that our lover is not perfect and neither are we.
 When we truly love someone we understand that each of us needs to grow, and that we can be catalysts for each other’s growth.
 We can nurture one another, challenge one another and encourage one another.
 True love makes us want to be the best possible expression of our true self.
 It is not a bond of love; it does not seek to bind, possess or dominate, nor does it make claims of exclusivity on the other.
 Rather, it comes with space; space to breathe, to grow, to evolve into a whole being.

 True love is an ever-evolving and ever-expanding truth: it has no rhyme or reason yet remains steadfast and abiding.
 There is nothing our Twin can do or say to change how we feel inside; there is nothing they could show us that would make us love or respect them any less.
 Real love comes to us quietly with a stability of emotion.
 It is not a lustful, impetuous passion driven by sentimentality and emotionalism but rather an element of calm and depth which quietly slips into our life and which peers deep into our soul.
-When we truly someone we would never intentionally do anything to hurt the other.
+When we truly love someone, we would never intentionally do anything to hurt the other.
 We only want their happiness, even when they make choices that do not involve us.